The One Line That Hits

 Understanding Steady Navigator

 People lean on you and call it trust.
 Maybe it is.
-But it's also convenience.
-You've made it look effortless, and people stopped wondering what it costs you a long time ago.
+It's also convenience.
+You made it look easy, and a long time ago people stopped wondering what it costs you.
 They assume you're fine.
 You organize your way through exhaustion and call it discipline.

-Beneath the composure there's a question you've never asked out loud: who shows up for me?
-Who actually does, without being asked?
-The answer often makes you feel more alone than you'll admit.
-You've had a moment, probably more than once, where you imagined just stopping.
-Letting every ball drop.
-The relief lasted about two seconds before the guilt crushed it.
+Under the composure is a question you've never said out loud.
+Who shows up for me?
+Who does it without being asked.
+The honest answer makes you feel more alone than you'll let on.
+You've had the moment, more than once, where you pictured just stopping.
+Letting every ball drop at once.
+The relief lasted maybe two seconds before the guilt crushed it.

-Your shadow is that you resent what you never stopped volunteering for, and you're angry at yourself for the resentment.
-Something in your early life taught you that the one who holds things together is the one who matters.
-Letting go feels like letting everyone down.
-Including yourself.
+Your shadow is that you resent what you never stopped volunteering for, and then you're angry at yourself for resenting it.
+Something early in your life taught you that the one who holds things together is the one who matters.
+Letting go feels like letting everyone down, yourself included.

 You Probably Also...